-Prologue by David Neuman, director, and Richard Julin, curator Magasin 3 Stockholm Konsthall.
+Prologue by David Neuman, Director Magasin 3 Stockholm Konsthall, and Richard Julin, Curator Magasin 3 Stockholm Konsthall

-The Scene of the Crime: Annika von Hausswolff, Jane and Louise Wilson, and Weegee, essay by Sara Arrhenius, editor of NU: The Nordic Art Review and contributing writer for the daily newspaper Dagens Nyheter (2000)
+The Scene of the Crime: Annika von Hausswolff, Jane & Louise Wilson and Weegee, essay by Sara Arrhenius, Curator, Author and Critic

-The Scene of the Crime: Annika von Hausswolff, Jane and Louise Wilson, and Weegee
+The Scene of the Crime: Annika von Hausswolff, Jane & Louise Wilson and Weegee by Sara Arrhenius

 Weege’s photographs almost always show violence, evil, and human misery.
 Brutal and dramatic, they open the door onto catastrophes that we know happen and fear will happen again.
-The prints he made are retrospect wear and tear visible on the darker parts, and their nearly unimaginable flash that gives the pictures the character of a revelation, an omen of what should not happen.
+The prints he made are – at least in retrospect – extremely beautiful, given their graphic clarity, the traces of wear and tear visible on the darker parts, and their nearly unimaginable flash that gives the pictures the character of a revelation, an omen of what should not happen.